Talador12/mnist-microservice/README.md

 # mnist-microservice

-A small flask microservice that uses tensorflow to classify the mnist dataset
+A small flask microservice that uses different machine learning models to classify the mnist dataset

 Table of Contents:
 - [Runbook](#Runbook)